-The Laboratory for Cell Analysis provides cytometric support for the UCSF Helen Diller Family Comprehensive Cancer Center.
+The Laboratory for Cell Analysis provides cytometric, microscopic, and genomic support and services for the UCSF Helen Diller Family Comprehensive Cancer Center.

 The LCA was one of the first large cytometry cores in the country and has developed a broad repertoire of instrumentation, technical expertise, and a thoughtful infrastructure to help address a wide variety of experimental demands and novel applications in many model systems.
 From apoptosis to zymogen assays in organisms from adipocytes to zebrafish, the LCA has accumulated working protocols and a broad theoretical knowledge base to aid Cancer Center investigators.